Steps to Copy Stored Procedure From One Server to Another Server

 Step 1.
 Download install and run the tool on your system and add your database MDF file by clicking the Open button.

 Step 2.
-After adding the file into the software, choose a scan mode.
+After adding the file into the software, choose mode.
 Also, select the Server version of the .mdf file either manually and automatically and hit the OK button.

 Step 4.
 On the export window, choose the Export to SQL Server Database option.
 Choose the destination SQL Server Names by clicking on the drop-down arrow and also select the Authentication Mode.